AldoPenaGa/LRT4102-Lab2-IntroROS/README.md

 Finally, the advanced codes can be found in a ROS package called `pid_control_turtlesim` inside the folder named `Advanced`, here a P, PD and PID controllers for the turtlesim node can be found.
 These codes were a little bit difficult to develop, even though they do the labor intended, they may not reach high expectatives.
 Although, there will be future updates to the codes so they have a better performance.

 ### Conclusion

+To summarize, this laboratory report has provided an extensive review of ROS, from the basics of developing a ROS package to some advanced implementation of a PID controller.
+The journey through the challenges and codes has not only strengthened our comprehension of ROS communication system, but has also demonstrated the integration of theory and practice.
+As we conclude, we consider the impact of ROS and PID control on the future of robotic system design, leaving us encouraged and equipped with the tools to innovate in the field of robotics.

 ### Contributors